stenington/webpagemaker/README.md

 you can create it using this command:

     mysql -u root -e 'create database playdoh_app;'

+OR by using this command, if your MySQL is password protected:

+    mysql -u root -pYourPassWordHere -e 'create database playdoh_app;'

 Then, synchronize the tables and initial data: